acemod/ACE3/CONTRIBUTING.md

 Please refrain from making requests for any planned or existing features from either ACE2, AGM or CSE.
 Most of them are already being or have been considered for porting or a rewrite.

 ## Requesting a feature
-In order to avoid duplicates and keep the issue tracker organized, we have created a common issue for <a href="{{ site.githubUrl }}/issues/414/" target="_blank">ACE 3 Feature requests</a>.
+In order to avoid duplicates and keep the issue tracker organized, we have created a common issue for [ACE3 Feature requests](issues/414).
 Any and all relevant requests should be submitted there, where they will also get discussed and evaluated.
 Before adding a new one, make sure to check the previous entries from the thread and do a quick search for similar suggestions; please don't reiterate requests for features that had already been accepted for inclusion, or those which were disregarded earlier.

 Following their approval, feature requests may be moved by moderators to a separate issue for further discussion.

 # Regarding Pull Requests (PRs)
-- You want to help but don't know where to start ?
+- You want to help but don't know where to start?
 Check the wiki entry for [setting up the development environment](http://ace3mod.com/wiki/development/setting-up-the-development-environment.html)
 - [Make sure to respect the file structure](http://ace3mod.com/wiki/development/modularity-and-pbo-structure.html)
 - [Make sure to respect the coding guidelines](http://ace3mod.com/wiki/development/coding-guidelines.html)